Implementation and Evaluation of SiPM-Based Photon Counting Receiver for IoT Applications

 To maintain Poisson-limited photon counting capability, the necessary bandwidth is considerably higher than the target data rate.
-In comparison to detectors like photodiodes, bandwidth is approximately equal to 65\% of the data rate in \mbox{OOK-NRZ} without achieving photon counting sensitivity \cite{Eduard}.
+In comparison to detectors like photodiodes, bandwidth is approximately equal to 65\% of the data rate in \mbox{OOK} non-return-to-zero (NRZ) without achieving photon counting sensitivity \cite{Eduard}.
 This suggests that attaining enhanced sensitivity nearing the Poisson limit leads to an increase in power consumption.
-Such a receiver has the potential to be utilized in central IoT hubs where electrical power consumption is not a major priority, however, high optical sensitivity is required due limited energy of the optical transmitter on IoT client devices, which transmit sensory information at low data rates.
+Such a receiver has the potential to be utilized in central IoT hubs where electrical power consumption is not a major priority.
+However, high optical sensitivity is required due limited energy of the optical transmitter on IoT client devices, which transmit sensory information at low data rates.
 In the future, further investigation is needed to implement and assess the proposed use case scenarios.